 English has two qualifications:

-From this 2017 there is no coursework element.
-Our lessons are therefore structured around the exam skills students so crucially need.
-Students study poetry, prose and plays for literature and a range of non fiction and literally fiction for the Language papers.
+In English there is now no coursework element.
+Our lessons are therefore structured around the exam skills that students so crucially need.
+Students study poetry, prose and plays for literature and a range of non-fiction and fiction for the Language papers.
 There is further information in the link below:

 Key Stage 5